BerlinUnited/berlinunited.github.io/docs/naoth_tools/cvat.md

     This is only important for internal developers.

 ### Build CVAT
-The forekd repository with our changes is hosted at [github](https://github.com/BerlinUnited/cvat).
+The forked repository with our changes is hosted at [github](https://github.com/BerlinUnited/cvat) in the naoth-develop branch.
+This branch is always based on the upstream develop branch.
+Always use rebase instead of merge on the original develop branch to keep our changes cleanly separated from the cvat commits.

-The code is checked out at `/opt/cvat-repo`.
+On the internal ball.informatil.hu-berlin.de server, the code is checked out at `/opt/cvat-repo`.

 There are three helper scripts for starting/stopping and building cvat: